rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^HGE-Book]: National Academies of Sciences, Engineering, and Medicine.
 Human genome editing: science, ethics, and governance.
 National Academies Press, 2017. <br><br> Notes: I used this book (Chapters 3 and 4, and the Appendices) to learn about gene-editing science and regulation, and most of the content in this essay's gene-editing section and glossary section come from my reading of this text.

-[^gene_ther_genome_editing]: From[^HGE-Book] pp. 106, <br><br>"_Like traditional gene therapy, somatic genome editing could be used to revert an underlying genetic mutation to a variant not associated with disease, which would result in a fraction of the targeted cells regaining normal function.
-Somatic genome editing also could be used to engineer a cell so that its phenotype differed from that of a normal cell and was better able to resist or prevent disease._"

 [^opinions]: I believe I should be thinking more about how opinions change over time, and about how people's self-reported opinions are biased.
 Here are some considerations (maybe a simple Google search would suffice): (1) how do people's views change, (2) opinion drift, (3) how attitudes change, (4) how opinions change, (5) how often do opinions change, (6) response bias, (7) measuring response bias, and (8) self-reported data issues.